 - Set your curriculum.
 Before you start teaching your kids to use credit wisely, you need to have a plan.
 Your curriculum should include identifying wants vs. needs, saving and planning, and how to budget.
 It is vital that children learn the difference between want and needs early on.
 Children should be taught to identify whether what they are looking to buy is a need or a want, and if the purchase can be postponed for when the money is available at a later date.
 They should also learn how to keep track of their spending.
 If they have a job, they can use a savings account to deposit a portion of their money or check.
 Budgeting is also an important component of the curriculum.
 You need to be firm with your kids about how they cannot buy everything when they want it.
 They need to save money to make purchases.
 Help them out by using a budgeting worksheet so they can learn about incomes and expenses.

 - Teach credit and debit.
 You should stress the importance of credit cards to your children.
 Emphasize that they are not magic pieces of plastic.
-Credit cards have due dates and if you miss those dates, you could end up with credit problems and paying more money down the line.
+Credit cards have due dates and if you miss those dates, you could end up with credit card debt problems and paying more money down the line.
 Explain the difference between good debt and bad debt.
 It is okay to accumulate good debt, such as taking out student loans or investing in a mortgage.
 On the other hand, bad debt includes frivolous spending.
 In addition, teach your children about credit reports and how their decisions affect their scores.
 Visit the Annual Credit Report website to look at your credit report and dispute any errors that might help your score.

 - Be a role model.
 Set a good example to your kids by being a financial role model.
 For instance, don’t take on too much credit card debt.
 Not only will you be damaging your own credit, but your children will most likely mimic your behavior later in life.
 Also sit down and talk to your children about money.
 Talk to them about saving and long-term planning.
 Acknowledge your own financial mistakes and tell your children about them.
 This will ensure that they don’t repeat these same errors when they are older.